viper-010/Python_YT/05-Comments-and-Print/Tutorial.md

 ## Other Parameters of Print Statement
 1. object(s): What you want to print
-   - You can print one or multiple objects (strings, numbers, variables, etc.).
+   - You can print one or multiple objects(strings, numbers, variables, etc.)
-   -

 #### Example:
 ```python
 print("Hello")